vycius/dart-gtfs-realtime-bindings/README.md

-# Dart GTFS-realtime Language Bindings
+# Dart GTFS-Realtime Language Bindings

 Provides Dart classes generated from the GTFS-realtime Protocol Buffer specification.
 These classes will allow you to parse a binary Protocol Buffer GTFS-realtime data feed into Dart or Flutter.